 We had a fun lesson yesterday with my young artist.
 We transformed an old canvas that had been painted as an abstract and turned it into a fun post-impressionist painting in the style of Matisse.
 Take a look at the before and after.
 What do you think?

 I took so many wonderful sunflower photos while I was out painting on Thursday morning that I had to share them with my students.
 Logan painted this wonderful landscape from one of the photos at Young Artists class.
 Great job!

-Posted in daily painter, Plein Air, Tips for Better Painting, tagged daily painter, daily painting, Dog Days of Summer Sale, farm animals, flowers, impressionism, Landscape, oil painting, Sale, Virginia Artist, watercolor on August 1, 2013 | Leave a Comment »
+Posted in daily painter, Plein Air, Tips for Better Painting, tagged daily painter, daily painting, flowers, impressionism, Landscape, oil painting, Oxbow Farms, Plein Air, Shenandoah Valley, sunflowers, Virginia Artist on August 23, 2013 | Leave a Comment »